influxdb-rs/influxdb-rust/README.md

 </p>

 This library is a work in progress.
-Although we've been using it in production at [OpenVelo](https://openvelo.org/), we're prioritized features that fit our use cases.
+Although we've been using it in production at [OpenVelo](https://openvelo.org/), we've prioritized features that fit our use cases.
 This means a feature you might need is not implemented yet or could be handled better.

 Pull requests are always welcome.
+See [Contributing](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Currently Supported Features